infrahq/infra/docs/reference/cli-reference.md

 Revoke access to a destination

+### Synopsis

+Revokes access that user has to the destination.
+IDENTITY is one that was being given access.
+DESTINATION is what the identity will lose access to.

+Use [--role] to specify the exact grant being deleted.
+If not specified, it will revoke all roles for that user within the destination.

+Use [--group] or [-g] if identity is of type group.
+$ infra grants remove devGroup -g ...

 ```
-infra grants remove DESTINATION [flags]
+infra grants remove IDENTITY DESTINATION [flags]
 ```

 ### Options

 ```
-  -g, --group string     Group to revoke access from
+  -g, --group         Group to revoke access from
-  -m, --machine string   Machine to revoke access from
-  -r, --role string      Role to revoke
+      --role string   Role to revoke
-  -u, --user string      User to revoke access from
 ```

 ### Options inherited from parent commands